 Chong & Plonsky (2021) in TESOL Quarterly

 Sin-Wang (Ph.D., PFHEA, FRSA) is Director of Impact and Innovation and Director of Research at the International Education and Lifelong Learning Institute, University of St Andrews.
 Sin-Wang founded the Centre for International, Language, and Teacher Education Research (CILTER) at the University of St Andrews and is the Inaugural Centre Director.
-Concurrently, he is Visiting Full Professor at King’s College London and the Education University of Hong Kong.
-Sin-Wang has over 70 publications and has been involved in research projects worth over £3 million.
+Concurrently, he is Visiting Full Professor in Education at King’s College London and the Education University of Hong Kong.
+Sin-Wang has over 100 publications and has been involved in research projects worth over £3 million.
 He is also the lead of a research contract with the Department for Education in England worth £2 million, conducting government-commissioned, high-impact evidence syntheses on teacher education.
-Sin-Wang is named a Top 2% Scientist in Education in 2023, 2024, and 2025, according to the “Elsevier-Stanford List”.
+Sin-Wang is named a top 2% researcher in Education since 2023 (the “Elsevier-Stanford List”) and is the author of multiple top 1% research publications, according to Clarivate’s Essential Science Indicators.

 Become a member of the Research Synthesis in Applied Linguistics SIG of BAAL.